This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 #6 – Use A Metal Detector

-While I don’t own or use a metal detector, I know a few people who do — and they’ve found some neat old coins scanning the ground with a metal detector looking for buried treasure.
+While I don’t own or use a metal detector myself, I happen to know a few people who do — and they’ve found some neat old coins scanning the ground with a metal detector looking for buried treasure!

-You can search in all kinds of places for old coins, including:
+You can search for old coins in all kinds of places, including:

 - Beaches